Skip to main content

 Recognizing the importance of a bill of rights to improve medical care for patients, medical societies and organizations have produced bills of rights for people with disabilities, mental health conditions and substance abuse disorders.
 Similarly, a number of disease-specific organizations have established a set of rights for Americans with certain serious chronic diseases – from diabetes and cancer to Alzheimer’s disease.

-On behalf of these Americans, the National Consumers League and the National Council on Aging say enough!
+On behalf of these Americans, the National Consumers League and the National Council on Aging said enough!
 Now is the time to give people with obesity a bill of rights that starts with the recognition that obesity is a treatable disease and that everyone with obesity deserves the same level of attention and care as those with other chronic conditions.

 Close Menu